 No Reentry Permit Required for Some Residents

-Problems without a Reentry Permit
+Problems without a Permit

 If a CBP officer notices that you've been abroad for a significant period of time, you may be advised that a non-temporary trip abroad will lead to abandonment of your permanent resident status.
 In some cases, the officer may even make a notation on your passport stamp that you have been "advised."
 See adjacent image.

-Reentry Permits Not Always Valid for Two Years
+Permits Not Always Valid for Two Years

 Further, a conditional resident may apply for and be issued a reentry permit, just like any other lawful permanent resident.
 However, the permit may not be valid beyond the date on which the conditional resident’s status will expire.

 Finally, USCIS will not extend a reentry permit.
 The permanent resident must apply for a new travel document with Form I-131.